Table of Contents

 You also won’t spend long waiting for the battery to charge, as a standard 120-volt outlet will fill it up within five hours (and under three for 240-volts).
 This battery can also re-charge up to 90% while you’re driving if you put it in the ‘Save Battery’ mode.

 Mini Cooper lovers who don’t mind spending more to have a car that’s more green than standard models should consider the Countryman SE ALL4.
 But everyone else?
 You’ll likely do better shopping around for a more efficient plug-in SUV.

 The final word: is a PHEV an eco-friendly choice?

 When car shopping, it’s easy to assume that electric cars are always more environmentally friendly than their gas-guzzling counterparts.
 The truth is far more nuanced.

 To start, a 2011 German study from the Institute for Energy and Environmental Research, Heidelberg, found that electric and standard vehicles have a similar carbon footprint.
 That’s due in part to the complexity of construction for an electric car, the large portion of rare earth minerals contained within their batteries (and their recycling difficulties), and the varying efficiency in how people are charging them.

 One of the best ways to improve the environmental impact of your PHEV is to invest in an eco-friendly charger.
-Check out our rankings of the best electric vehicle chargers for 2020, so you can maximize energy efficiency for your car.
+Check out our rankings of the best electric vehicle chargers, so you can maximize energy efficiency for your car.